Mandosis/Alpine-Router/README.md

 [![CircleCI](https://circleci.com/gh/Mandosis/router.svg?style=svg)](https://circleci.com/gh/Mandosis/router)

-Client-side router built for the web
+Client-side router built for the web.

+**Route matching works, but does not add the template html to the DOM yet**

 # License
 MIT License